luanorlandi/Text-Compressor/README.md

 * Proteins sequences
 * English texts

-For multiple compressions to the same file, the order applied it's BWT first, then Run-Lenght and then Huffman.
+For multiple compressions to the same file, the order applied it's BWT first, then Run-Length and then Huffman.

 Isolated Huffman coding had the best results, obtaining very satisfactory compression rates that is independent of the file size (horizontal lines on the chart).